The breakdown of weak null singularities inside black holes: Introduction

 The breakthrough of Dafermos \cite{MihalisPHD} was to realize and prove that the Cauchy horizon is non-empty for dynamical black holes, in a model where a Maxwell field plays the role of angular momentum.
-This early insight, gained from a spherically symmetric model, paved the way to the monumental work of Dafermos and Luk \cite{KerrStab} who recently proved the stability of the Cauchy horizon of Kerr black holes for the vacuum Einstein equations, remarkably in the absence of any symmetry. \begin{thm}[Dafermos, Einstein--Maxwell-(uncharged)-scalar-field in spherical symmetry \cite{MihalisPHD}, \cite{Mihalis1}] Assume that the black hole settles quantitatively towards a sub-extremal Reissner--Nordstr\"{o}m background.
+This early insight, gained from a spherically symmetric model, paved the way to the monumental work of Dafermos and Luk \cite{KerrStab} who recently proved the stability of the Cauchy horizon of Kerr black holes for the vacuum Einstein equations, remarkably in the absence of any symmetry. \begin{thm}[Dafermos, Einstein--Maxwell-scalar-field in spherical symmetry \cite{MihalisPHD,Mihalis1}] Assume that the black hole event horizon $\mathcal{H}^+$ settles quantitatively towards a sub-extremal Reissner--Nordstr\"{o}m event horizon.
 Then $\CH \neq \emptyset$, i.e.\ there exists a non-empty Cauchy horizon emanating from $i^+$.
-Moreover, $\CH$ is weakly singular, and yet $C^0$ extendible. \end{thm} The $C^0$ extendibility of $\CH$, together with a result on the exterior by Dafermos and Rodnianski \cite{PriceLaw}, also falsifies the $C^0$ version of Strong Cosmic Censorship, see section \ref{additionnal} for a discussion of this important conjecture related to determinism.
+Moreover, $\CH$ is weakly singular, and yet $C^0$ extendible. \end{thm} The $C^0$ extendibility of $\CH$, together with a result on the exterior by Dafermos and Rodnianski \cite{PriceLaw}, also falsifies the $C^0$ version of Strong Cosmic Censorship in spherical symmetry, see section \ref{additionnal} for a discussion of this important conjecture related to determinism.

-We emphasize, however, that the theorem of Dafermos is on uncharged scalar fields, and thus does not apply to the Einstein--Maxwell--Klein--Gordon model -- featuring a charged, massive scalar field -- that we consider in the present paper.
+We emphasize, however, that the theorem of Dafermos is for uncharged scalar fields, and thus does not apply to the Einstein--Maxwell--Klein--Gordon model -- featuring a \emph{charged}, massive scalar field -- considered in the present paper.